Strategy Warning Signs

 Four Strategy Warning Signs

-Here are four strategy warning signs that your leadership has been distracted from focusing on the bigger picture:
+Here are four strategy warning signs that your leadership is too distracted with the short-term and may be missing the bigger picture:

 How to Change the Conversation

 Do any of those strategy warning signs sound familiar to you?
 If so, it’s time to change the conversation.

 However, short-term results should not be seen as the absolute measure of success but as a directional indicator of the overall strategy’s progress.

 Short-term metrics have their place.
 They can help monitor progress, provide feedback, and guide decisions.
 But they should not conflict with long-term cultural health and strategy execution.
 Remember even a triage approach (which is often required during rapid growth) works best when it is aligned with longer-term strategies and plans.